-Dawn Matera, Ed.D.: Co-Head of School.
+Dawn Matera, Ed.D., Founder.
 Dr. Matera holds a Bachelor of Science degree in Psychology from Sacred Heart University, Master of Science Degree in Special Education and a Doctorate in Educational Leadership from Southern Connecticut State University.
 She has also completed a teacher training program and obtained her Connecticut State Teaching Certification.

-Mark Beitel, Ph.D.: Co-Head of School.
-Dr. Beitel is a licensed clinical psychologist who provides guidance for WDS students and staff, as well as conducts psychotherapy and psychological testing.
+Mark Beitel, Ph.D., Founder.
+Dr. Beitel is a licensed clinical psychologist.
 He holds a Bachelor of Arts degree from the Psychology Honors Program at the University of Michigan, a Master of Arts degree from the New School for Social Research, and a Doctoral degree in Clinical Psychology from Fordham University.
 He received clinical training at Bellevue Hospital Center, New York University Medical Center, and St. Luke’s-Roosevelt Hospital.
 Dr. Beitel received college-specific training in the counseling centers of Fordham University and Northern Arizona University.
 Post-doctoral work took place at Yale University School of Medicine.

 Dr. Beitel began his career at Yale as a full-time member of the Psychiatry faculty and now serves part-time as an Assistant Clinical Professor.
 In this capacity, he teaches courses at the undergraduate and graduate level, conducts psychotherapy research, and provides supervision to trainees ranging from college interns to medical residents.
 He is affiliated with the Ethnicity, Race, and Migration program at Yale College.
 Dr. Beitel also served as an Adjunct Assistant Professor of Medical Psychology (in Psychiatry) in the College of Physicians and Surgeons at Columbia University.

-He has authored or coauthored more than 30 scientific articles on personality, psychotherapy, substance use, chronic pain, integrative medicine, and culture.
+He has authored or coauthored more than 40 scientific articles on personality, psychotherapy, substance use, chronic pain, integrative medicine, and culture.
 His current research interests include 1) the role of personality variables in health, illness, and treatment, 2) complementary and/or alternative mental health interventions, such as acupuncture, mindfulness, and physical activity, specifically yoga, and 3) the theory and practice of behavioral health interventions with Native Americans.
-WDS students are encouraged to participate in Dr. Beitel’s research activities and/or to develop their own programs of research.
-Contact: email@example.com
+Contact: firstname.lastname@example.org

-Catherine Cunningham,M.Ed.: Education Director.
+Catherine Cunningham,M.Ed., Education Director & Chief Administrator.
 Catherine has been committed to serving complex learners, their families, and their schools in the Tri-State area since 1995.
 She brings a unique perspective and breadth of experience to her work, having been part of pre-k, elementary, middle, and high school programs, and having served in both public and independent schools and in private practice.

 Catherine has worked as an admissions representative for the Purnell School in Pottersville, NJ and as a learning specialist at St. Luke’s School in New Canaan, CT.
 She has also been a teacher, staff development coach, and administrator in the Greenwich, CT public schools.
 She is certified in administration, special education, and elementary education by the State of CT.